-The one-on-one training programs are comprehensive and for the lifetime of the dog.
+The one on one training program is a comprehensive program.
+We believe training needs to start from the very basics, as most behaviors stem from the basics.
 As long as you own your dog you can train with us!
 We believe training is never finished and every dog/owner has the potential to be extraordinary.
 Don’t ever settle for good enough, when extraordinary is within your reach.

 These comprehensive training programs are designed to take your dog from where they are to how you’ve always envisioned life with your dog.
 Our one on one sessions are designed to give you all the tools and show you how to effectively communicate with your pup!

 These programs also come with a lesson curriculum which contains videos as well as written notes for each component of the lessons.

 Note: A demo session must be completed before starting any of our programs.
 This is a free one-hour consultation with a Charlo Trainer to give you more insight to who we are as trainers, learn more about our training and programs, and discuss your dogs behaviors.
 This can be booked under “schedule now."

 Below is a rough outline of what will be introduced each week, every dog and handler are different and progress at different levels.
 Dog Training is not a one size fits all and will be tailored to each dog and situation.